mvakde/mvakde.github.io/blog/on-agi-risks.md

 ---
-title: "Why are we trying to brainwash AGI?"
+title: "On AGI risks"
 permalink: /blog/on-agi-risks/
 ---
 AI "alignment" is a polite way of saying "brainwashing".
 Do you trust the brainwashers?

 ---

 Some people are worried that AI poses a danger to the existence of humanity, especially if we reach "AGI/ASI".
 I have seen 2 terrible proposals to mitigate this: